 FINANCIAL SUPPORT - GUIDANCE

 Colyton Grammar School is a state-funded academy – which means that education is provided free of charge.
-Governors recognise, however, that there are indirect costs involved in a child’s education, including the following examples:
+Trustees (Governors) recognise, however, that there are indirect costs involved in a child’s education, including the following examples:

 - Transport to school